Amex Green Credit Card Review

 Key Takeaways

-If you’re just getting started with American Express, the Green Card can be a logical first step so you are eligible for future bonuses on higher tier cards.
-The 40,000 point bonus still offers decent value, but it’s not especially strong relative to the $150 annual fee.
-The CLEAR Plus credit can help offset that cost, though many users may already have it as a perk with other cards.
-For most people, this card is more about positioning within the Amex ecosystem than wanting it in their wallets long-term.
+If you’re just getting started with American Express, the Green Card can be a logical first step because it preserves your eligibility for future welcome offers on the Gold and Platinum cards.
+The 40,000-point welcome bonus still offers decent value, but it's not especially compelling relative to the $150 annual fee.
+The CLEAR Plus credit can help offset that cost, although many travelers already receive CLEAR through another card.
+For most people, the Green Card is more about positioning within the Membership Rewards ecosystem than becoming a long-term wallet card.

 Why This Card Could Be Right For You